 In November 2018, Scotland’s First Minister Nicola Sturgeon announced that Scottish Book Trust (SBT) would donate to Scotland’s libraries 11,000 copies of Birlinn/Polygon’s centenary editions of Muriel Spark’s novels.
 The £90k project was being funded by Scottish Government (ScotGov) and Postcode Culture Trust (PCT).

 SBT had negotiated a deal with Birlinn.
 However, it seems that its CEO, Marc Lambert, omitted to tell ScotGov or PCT that he was a business partner of Birlinn and thus had a conflict of interest (COI) in the deal.
 Rather than allow others to judge if/how the COI could be managed, he decided that none existed.
 When we challenged SBT’s on this, its Chair, Keir Bloomer, also claimed that no COI existed.

 The conflict of interest

 In 2016, Marc Lambert acquired 15% of publisher Nicolson Digital Limited, of which he is a director.
 Birlinn owned 42.5% until it transferred ownership to Hugh Andrew, Birlinn’s sole shareholder, in September 2020.
-Up until then, Marc Lambert and Birlinn controlled 57.5% of Nicolson Digital, which relies on Birlinn for lending.
+Up until then, Marc Lambert and Birlinn controlled 57.5% of Nicolson Digital, which relies on Birlinn for sales, distribution and a material amount of lending.

 Hugh Andrew approved Marc Lambert’s appointment as a director of Nicolson Digital, but that approval was hidden from Companies House for 9 months after it was given.